 NOTE 1: before setting up email account this way, make sure you already have required DNS records and mailbox created.

-NOTE 2: take into account that synchronizing with mobile devices is available only for Business and Business Office packages only.
+NOTE 2: take into account that synchronizing with mobile devices is available only for Pro and Ultimate packages only.

 1. Open KOrganizer via KRunner (Alt+Space) and searching KOrganizer: